-Levels I, II and III of the Game of Logging chainsaw course were offered on July 15, 16, and 22 in Dummerston, taught by instructors from Northeast Woodland Training.
-To see locations of courses around the state and learn more about NEWT, visit their website: http://www.woodlandtraining.com/courses.php
+We offered levels I and II of the Game of Logging course through Northeast Woodland Training on July 15, 16, and 22 in Dummerston.
+We plan to hold more workshops in the Spring.
+To see more locations of courses around the state and learn more about NEWT, visit their website: http://www.woodlandtraining.com/courses.php

 The Game of Logging program is designed for novice to advanced chain saw users who have never had formal training.
 Novices develop safe and productive habits from the start, while experienced chain saw users improve their skills and “unlearn” bad habits and unsafe techniques.

 The Game of Logging is a world-recognized training curriculum that teaches chain saw skills.
 Developed in the 1960s by Soren Eriksson, a Swedish logger turned training instructor, the Game of Logging combines Scandinavian logging techniques with the latest systems for working safely around trees.